Seven Swimming Pools

 We’ll gather on Zoom seven times on Monday evenings.
 We’ll use short, easy writing prompts and projects to help you create brand new work.
 You’ll have lots of choice with the prompts and full control over where the writing goes.
 You can turn the tap of emotion on full blast or keep it as a trickle.

-We deeply encourage you not to perform or perfect anything here.
-Let’s be weird, unfocused, surprising, and new.
-Pajamas, bath robes, sweats, and slippers are very welcome.
+We deeply encourage you not to perform or perfect anything in this space.
+We’re here to hold all the weird, unfocused, surprising, and emergent parts of you.
+Pajamas, bath robes, sweats, and slippers are welcome and expected.

 Details for Summer 2025: